OpenJML/openjml.github.io/tutorial/Loops.md

 There are four aspects of a loop that typically need to be specified:
 1. a constraint on the expected values of the loop index (including just before exiting the loop), given by a loop invariant
-2. an inductive predicate that says what has been accomplised so far by the loop, given also by a loop invariant
+2. an inductive predicate that says what has been accomplished so far by the loop, given also by a loop invariant
 3. a loop frame condition that says which memory locations are modified by any iteration of the loop body
 4. a termination condition (with an integer type) that enables proving that the loop will terminate